Skip to Content

 I love a quick DIY and craft, but sometimes I like to take it slow.
 That’s what I did with this DIY felt rug.

-It can be satisfying to take your time in making something and seeing it gradually blossom into a gorgeous finished product.
+It can be satisfying to take your time to make something and see it gradually blossom into a gorgeous finished product.
 That way, you also enjoy the therapeutic art of crafting and the results.

 I’m trying to say that this rug took me ages to make, but it was fun, and I really enjoyed making it!